Benjiwildcat/Password-Generator/README.md

 from there you just click generate password and you'll immediately be prompted with 5 questions, the final being how many characters you want your

-password to be. after typing a number in you're given a randomly generated password.
+password to be, after typing a number in you're given a randomly generated password.

 ## Examples